 At teatime on February 10th 25173 & 25278 were at Carlisle allocated to the 7S52 to Fairlie High and the return 7M22 to Carlisle.
 25173 was noted stabled at Carlisle station sometime on February 11th, possibly before its trip across the Pennines to Tyne Yard on the 6E86, returning with the 6M26 to Carlisle Upperby.
 The evening of 12th found 25173 still paired with 25278 to work the next day's 3S07 02.50 Carlisle - Ayr and 5S07 to Falkland Yard.
 February 13th was spent around Ayr, in the early morning of 18th 25173 was en-route from Carlisle with the 3S07 & 5S07 again, returning to Carlisle that same evening.
 Three days were spent at Motherwell (21st - 23rd) on local trips.
 A move north to Polmadie on 24th found 25173 & 25278 allocated on the 1M65 22.37 Glasgow Central - Nottingham to Carlisle.
 At breakfast on the last day of February 25173 was noted at Dalrymple.

 From March 3rd to 9th 25173 seems to have worked many miles between Carlisle and Ayr on the 3S07 & 5S07 and return workings.
 On 8th a side trip, the 9Z61 to Barassie was made.
+At lunchtime on March 12th 25059 was at Dumfries.
 By lunchtime on March 16th it was back to Manchester Victoria to handle the 6Z45 to Basford Hall, then light engine to Newton Heath.
 Here it worked the 0J18 to Stalybridge and 3J18 to Manchester Victoria.
 On 17th a morning trip was made to Ince Moss, getting back to Manchester Victoria at 12.35 Also handled was the 4P05 Mayfield to Preston.
-March 18th saw it on the 0K37 to Guide Bridge followed by the 6K37 to Nuneaton Hartshill, returning with the 7H55 to Guide Bridge.
+March 18th saw it work the 3J04 05.08 Bangor - Red Bank parcels and later the 0K37 to Guide Bridge followed by the 6K37 to Nuneaton Hartshill, returning with the 7H55 to Guide Bridge.
 The final working for 25173 was the 6Z40 07.30 Glazebrook - Parkeston Quay on March 19th as far as Crewe, here it was removed from the train and taken out of service.

 25173 was withdrawn on March 19th 1987.